 Webinar: Implementing Children’s Rights in Scotland – Developing Systems of Child-Friendly Complaints, Remedy and Redress

-The Observatory co-hosted a webinar titled ‘Implementing Children’s Rights in Scotland – Developing Systems of Child-Friendly Complaints, Remedy and Redress' on the 4th February 2021.
-The recording and associated resources can be found HERE (under the sub-heading 'Bringing children's rights into Scottish law').
+The Observatory co-hosted a webinar titled ‘Implementing Children’s Rights in Scotland – Developing Systems of Child-Friendly Complaints, Remedy and Redress' on the 4 February 2021.

 Independent Children's Rights Impact Assessment on the response to COVID-19 in Scotland